 8. We like trying new things, especially when they give us a competitive advantage:

 Let’s face it, times have changed.
 In fact, we recently outlined how modern social media is kicking your (and our) blog’s ass.
 Spoiler alert: The traditional concept of blogging (and content creation) has been left in the dust, and unfortunately, it’s likely not coming back.
 At least not in the way it used to be.
 But we’re fighting back by setting out to prove our own point that our community is a key addition that will better our blog, while increasing our productivity and helping us save precious time.
-The amount of time it takes for us to manage the /t/BES community is peanuts compared to all the necessary things involving the blog.
 And it’s actually quite fun and refreshing interacting with awesome like-minded people!

 I’m assuming you’re reading because you run a blog, vlog, website, or podcast.
 So ask yourself, is everything going as initially planned?
 If you’re like 98%+ of content creators, the answer is probably a quiet and tepid “not really”.
 And that’s completely normal.
 It’s supposed to be hard.